AdaCore/langkit/doc/tutorial.rst

     extern_decl=ExternDecl('extern', G.prototype),

-This one is interesting: inside the parens, we matches the ``extern`` keyword followed by what the ``prototype`` rule matches.
+This one is interesting: inside the parens, we match the ``extern`` keyword followed by what the ``prototype`` rule matches.
 Then, thanks to the ``ExternDecl`` call, we take the content we matched and create an ``ExternDecl`` AST node to hold the result.